agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

     <span style="color: #008800; font-weight: bold">return</span> label, image
 </pre></div>

 Notice the structure of the full example in terms of its component features.
 If you were to look into the [build_image_data.py](https://raw.githubusercontent.com/tensorflow/models/master/inception/inception/data/build_image_data.py) script that we used above to write the files, you would see that it organises the features precisely in this arrangement.
+You can see that we just extracted the image and label features, and performed some manipulation to get them into the right format for training.

 We can then, using this function: